amagura/zelda-battery/README.md

 I don't own a Mac.
 However, if I gain access to one, unless I can port ZBatt without using bullcrap like Swift, then I'm not going to port it.

 ## Solaris
-If you're using Solaris, I'm sorry.
-Not happening.
-Ever.
+If you're using Solaris, I'm sorry; it's not gonna happen, ever.
 I have better things to do.

 ### Dependencies (v2.0+)
 * GNU Autotools
 * C99 compliant C compiler
+* UN*X :wink:

 ### Building
 1. `autoreconf -i`